-Video Producer’s Guide to Shooting in Charleston, SC
+Video and Digital Producer’s Guide to Shooting in Charleston, SC

-Everything you ever wanted to know about About Shooting VIDEO in Charleston, sc
+Everything you ever wanted to know about shooting video in Charleston.

-Tom Wells • Director of Photography – Charleston, South Carolina • Go To Team
+Dave Baker – Director of Photography – Charleston, South Carolina – Go To Team

 Prior to arriving in a new city, every producer needs the lay of the land.
 This guide explores everything about Charleston, SC that producers need to know.

 Charleston is one of the oldest and most historic cities in the nation.
 Tourism is the city’s largest industry, and it’s not hard to understand why with its abundance of national historic landmarks, art, architecture, restaurants, and beautiful weather.
 Charleston’s most popular spots include The Battery/White Point Garden which is right next to historic downtown and runs along the Charleston Harbor.
 Patriots Point is a local and historical landmark that includes tours of the ship and grounds along with venue booking and promotional events.
 And Fort Sumter is one of Charleston and America’s most historic landmarks since this is where the American Civil War began.
 Take a tour boat to this secluded island to tour all the bunkers and cannons that were once active over 100 years ago.

 Travel & Leisure Magazine voted Charleston the Top City in the world for 2016.
 Travel & Leisure also ranked three of Charleston’s hotels in their “Top 100 Hotels in the Continental US,” including the Sanctuary at Kiawah Island Golf Resort, Wentworth Mansion, and Charleston Place in historic downtown Charleston.
 The Spectator Hotel was also ranked second best hotel in the world.
 As stated numerous times by locals and tourists, “There is no place like it.”